Dung24-6/Dung24-6/README.md

 _**If your actions inspire others to dream more, learn more, do more and become more, you are a leader.**_

 John Quincy Adams

+_**Both formerly and now, it is only suffering that I describe, and the cessation of suffering.**_

+The Buddha